barringtonbrook/barringtonbrook.github.io/content/about.md

 ## Training completed

-In line with Health and Safety legislation, I completed a short online course that instructed me how to to minimise risk to my person as much as possible in the course of my duties.
+In line with Health and Safety legislation, I completed a short online course that instructed me how to to minimise risk to my person as much as possible in the course of my duties (**K22**).